yalmip/yalmip.github.io/_posts/examples/2016-09-17-bilevelprogrammingalternatives.md

 ### Nonlinear solver for complementary constraints

 A more direct approach to handle the complementary constraints is to simply solve the nonlinear nonconvex problem that arise.
-To do this in YALMIP, we use the built-in global solver [BMIBNB].
+To do this in YALMIP, we use the built-in global solver [BMIBNB](/solver/bmibnb).
 As before, the only addition compared to the theoretical KKT system is that we have to add explicit constraints in order to bound the search-space.

 ````matlab
 KKT = [H*z + e + F'*lambda == 0,